MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-al-method-trace.md

 ## General dimensions

-The following table explains the general dimensions included in an outgoing **Web Services Call** trace.
+The following table explains the general dimensions included in the trace.
 The table lists the dimensions that are specific to Business Central.

 |Dimension|Description or value|
 |---------|--------------------|